The Importance of Ra’s al Ghul and Why He’s Batman’s Greatest Enemy

 While his methods are centered around eco-terrorism, Ra’s’s beliefs, those which force his methods, can be classified as biocentric.

 For Ra’s al Ghul, it really is about balance.
 Don’t take more than you need.
-Don’t harm what needs not be harmed.
-And don’t live your life at the expense of those, people or otherwise, around you.
+Don’t harm what needs

 The importance of Ra’s al Ghul as a Batman enemy is immeasurable.
 Not only does he offer a complex backstory but his motives for action aren’t wrong.
 He wants what we all should want.
 Harmony with the environment around us.
 In a different time or universe, Batman, not Ra’s al Ghul could very well be the villain.